 Unfair contract terms provisions introduced in July 2010 became part of the Australian Consumer Law (ACL) on 1 January 2011.
 Consumer contracts are contracts for the supply of goods and services, or sale or grant of an interest in land for personal, domestic or household use.

 For more information visit the Unfair contract terms page in the Consumers section of the NSW Fair Trading website.

-In November 2015 the ACCC introduced a new law to protect small businesses from unfair contract terms in standard form contracts.
-This law will apply to standard form contracts entered into or renewed on or after 12 November 2016 where:
+From 12 November 2016 the business-to-business unfair contract terms law under the ACL now applies to standard form contracts entered into or renewed on or after 12 November 2016 where:

 For more information vist the Unfair contract terms page on the ACCC website.